Computer fault identified as UK flight chaos abates

-A small number of flights remain delayed or canceled at London's Heathrow Airport, which calls itself the world's busiest international airport, according to its website.
+A small number of flights remain delayed or cancelled at London's Heathrow Airport, which calls itself the world's busiest international airport, according to its website.

 Air traffic officials said Friday's system failure occurred during a switchover of air controllers' workstations, which are put into operation or placed on standby as demand varies.